MECLabTUDA/QA_Seg/README.md

 ## Data Pipeline
 The preprocessing and feature extraction of the data is done in the background for inference as well as for training and does not need to be done manually.
-Preprocessing consists of :
+The data pipeline consists of :
 1. Copying the data from the input directory into the preprocess directory and resizing it.
 2. Masking out the segmented tissue with label unequal the given number (default value is 1)
 3. Computation of the lung segmentations using https://github.com/JoHof/lungmask